Last Will and Testament (Will)

 Property Passing to a Minor

 Many people may not understand the added headache they may create for their family by not considering the possibility a child may receive property from their estate.
-In Florida, if a minor receives $15,000 or more from an inheritance, a guardianship will need to be established to protect the funds until the child turns 18, at which time they will be able to fully access the property.
+In Florida, if a minor receives more than $15,000 from an inheritance, a guardianship will need to be established to protect the funds until the child turns 18, at which time they will be able to fully access the property.
 This is a potentially expensive and time-consuming process that is easily avoided by setting up a trust in your will that is only created if someone under an age you determine receives property.

 Schedule a Free Consultation